 - All petitions for transfers, assignments, and termination of transfers must be first applied for with the US Copyrights office.
 The office then issues constructive notice to the public of any such events.
 Such notices also aid in establishing priority in case of any conflicts.

 - Governed by Copyright, Designs & Patents Act 1988.

 - Originated from a concept of common law, Statute of Anne, 1709.
-It was the first ever statute to provide for regulation of copyrights by government and courts rather than private parties.
+It was the first-ever statute to provide for the regulation of copyrights by government and courts rather than private parties.

 - Valid for 70 years (50 years in case of sound recordings) from the end of the year in which the author of the work dies.

 - The government does not maintain a register of copyrights.
-Copyright automatically comes into existence upon giving tangible from to an original idea.
-For example, an idea of a book does not qualify for a copyright.
-But translation of that idea into book inherently grants copyright to its author.
+Copyright automatically comes into existence upon giving tangible form to an original idea.
+For example, an idea of a book does not qualify for copyright.
+But translating that idea into a book inherently grants copyright to its author.